Zayd ibn Amr: Journeys and Death

-Finding it impossible to stay in Makkah, he left the Hijaaz and went as far as Mosul in the north of Iraaq and from there southwest into Syria.
+Finding it impossible to stay in Makkah, he left the Hijaaz and went as far as Mosul in the north of Iraq and from there southwest into Syria.
 Throughout his journeys, he always questioned monks and rabbis about the religion of Ibrahim.
 He found no satisfaction until he came upon a monk in Syria who told him that the religion he was seeking did not exist any longer but the time was now near when God would send forth, from his own people whom he had left, a Prophet who would revive the religion of Ibrahim.
 The monk advised him that should he see this Prophet he should have no hesitation in recognizing and following him.

 Zayd retraced his steps and headed for Makkah intending to meet the expected Prophet.
 As he was passing through the territory of Lakhm on the southern border of Syria he was attacked by a group of nomad Arabs and killed before he could arrive at Meccah.
-According to Islamic sources, before he breathed his last, he raised his eyes to the heavens and said:
+According to Islamic sources, before he died, he raised his eyes to the heavens and said:

 O Lord, if You have prevented me from attaining this good, do not prevent my son from doing so.

 His son Sa'id bin Zayd was one of the first converts to Islam, and amongst the special group of 10 people that were promised Jannah in a famous hadith.

 Waraka ibn Nawfal is said to have composed an elegy for him:

 You were altogether on the right path, Ibn Amr;